-CRYSTALYX® low-moisture blocks (LMB) are a popular free-choice supplement that provides consistent low daily intakes that generally deliver less than 1 pound per head, per day for grazing beef cattle.
+CRYSTALYX® low-moisture blocks (LMB) are a popular free-choice supplement that provides consistent low daily intakes that generally deliver less than 1 pound per head per day for grazing beef cattle.
 These LMB supplements are manufactured by dehydrating molasses and then blending with dry ingredients to arrive at a specific nutrient profile for grazing livestock.
 Some formulations feature higher protein guarantees, while others feature a mineral/vitamin supplement depending upon what may be required.

 CRYSTALYX® can be described as a product with “cold-flow” properties where it can physically flow under its own product weight.
 What this means for LMB’s is that they are physically hard at ambient temperatures but require a rigid container so that they hold their shape.
 This also means that as ambient temperatures dramatically increase and/or persist over a number of days, LMB’s become more pliable and softer.
-Sunlight has the effect of increasing the surface temperature of the blocks by 20 degrees (Graph 1).
-This means that surface temperatures of the blocks can exceed 125 degrees on hot days.
+Sunlight has the effect of increasing the surface temperature of the blocks by 20 degrees.
+(Graph 1) This means surface temperatures of the blocks can exceed 125 degrees on hot days.
 Cool nights generally help to harden the product back to a hardness that is conducive to typical intakes of less than 1 pound.
 However, extended periods of extremely high temperatures coupled with nights that do not cool appreciably, contribute greatly to LMB’s that are softer than what is desirable.

-The southern U.S. has been experiencing these conditions this summer in addition to extreme drought over a wide geographic area.
 Extreme temperatures and sunlight can influence physical properties of LMB supplements and when combined with limited forage availability supplement programs need to be monitored closely to meet intake expectations.

 Handling, Storage and Feeding Tips for CRYSTALYX® in Hot Weather